monakhova/starlight_denoising/README.md

 ```

 Please see [scripts/train_denoiser.py](https://github.com/monakhova/starlight_denoising/blob/main/scripts/train_denoiser.py) for full options and information.
 If you run out of memory, scale down the ```crop_size``` until it fits on your GPU (options: 'small', '256', '512', and 'full').
 Note that during our experiments, we used 48GB GPUs.
 We also provide options for preloading a pre-trained model or resuming training, as well as options to change the noise model.

+Note that we pretrain our video denoiser using unprocessed videos from a subset of the MOT dataset.
+To include this in your traininig, please download the [MOT dataset](https://motchallenge.net/) and [unprocess](https://github.com/timothybrooks/unprocessing) the images.
+Once you have done this, you can update the filepath to your unprocessed MOT images, ```--MOT_path```, and add MOTvideo to ```--data```.

 ### Running on SLURM cluster
 In addition, we provide an example script to run this code on a SLURM cluster [here](https://github.com/monakhova/starlight_denoising/blob/main/scripts/train_denoiser_script.sh).
 You can run this using: